-Mutarotation is a chemical phenomenon, commonly used in carbohydrate chemistry.
-Mutarotation was discovered by Dubrunfaut, a French chemist in 1844.
+Mutarotation is a chemical phenomenon commonly used in carbohydrate chemistry.
+Mutarotation was discovered by Dubrunfaut, a French chemist, in 1844.
 He noticed that there was a change in the specific rotation of sugar, in an aqueous solution, with time.
 To understand the concept of mutarotation, one must know about isomers.

-Isomers are two molecules, which have the same molecular formula but different chemical properties.
+Isomers are two molecules which have the same molecular formula but different chemical properties.

 Two isomers have the same molecular formula but differ in the arrangement of the functional groups.

 Two isomers have the same molecular formula but differ in the spatial arrangement of the groups.
-Stereoisomers are further classified as
+Stereoisomers are further classified as follows:

-- Enantiomers: Enantiomers are non-superimposable mirror images.
+- Enantiomers: They are non-superimposable mirror images.

-Note: Epimer is a diastereomer, differs in a configuration only at one chiral centre.
+Note: Epimer is a diastereomer, which differs in a configuration only at one chiral centre.
 Anomer is a type of epimer that differs in the configuration at the acetal/hemiacetal carbon.

-Mutarotation is a deviation from the specific rotation, due to the change in the equilibrium between α anomeric and β anomeric form, in the aqueous solution.
+Mutarotation is a deviation from the specific rotation due to the change in the equilibrium between α anomeric and β anomeric form in the aqueous solution.

 The specific rotation (optical rotation) of the aqueous solution depends on the optical rotation of both the anomers and their ratio in the aqueous solution.
-For carbohydrates to show mutarotation, it must be hemiketal or hemiacetal.
+For carbohydrates to show mutarotation, they must be hemiketal or hemiacetal.

 Usually α, β anomers of carbohydrates are stable solids, but in the aqueous solution, they undergo an equilibrium process to give a mixture of two forms.

 When β-D-glucopyranose is dissolved in water, it rotates a plane-polarized light by +18.7°.
-Some amount of β-D-glucopyranose undergoes mutarotation, to give α-D-glucopyranose and it turns a plane-polarized light by +112.2°.
+Some amount of β-D-glucopyranose undergoes mutarotation to give α-D-glucopyranose, and it turns a plane-polarized light by +112.2°.
 The equilibrium mixture of the solution contains about 36% of α-D-glucopyranose and 64% of β-D-glucopyranose.

 The mutation occurs when the anomeric position (C1) changes its configuration between α and β form in the solution.
-As a result, carbohydrates undergo ring-opening to form hemiketal (aldehyde form) and reforms into a hemiacetal (closed ring).
+As a result, carbohydrates undergo ring-opening to form hemiketal (aldehyde form) and re-form into a hemiacetal (closed ring).

 2. Mutarotation of lactose

-- Mutarotation is a difference in the specific rotation of plane-polarized light, due to the change in the equilibrium between two anomers in the solution.
+- Mutarotation is a difference in the specific rotation of plane-polarized light due to the change in the equilibrium between two anomers in the solution.